falcosecurity/falco-website/content/en/docs/reference/daemon/cli-arguments/cli-arguments.md

                                 enabled.
 This option can not be mixed with --disable-source.
 This option has no effect when reproducing events from a capture file.
       --gvisor-generate-config [=<socket_path>(=/run/falco/gvisor.sock)]
-                                Generate a configuration file that can be used for gVisor and exit.
+                                DEPRECATED: Generate a configuration file that can be used for gVisor and exit.
 See --gvisor-config for more details.
   -i                            Print those events that are ignored by default for performance reasons and exit.
   -L                            Show the name and description of all rules and exit.
 If json_output is set to true, it prints details about
                                 all rules, macros, and lists in JSON format.